-A. Most Ross electives are included in bidding, but not all.
+Most Ross electives are included in bidding, but not all.
 Courses not included in bidding may require permission of the instructor or have other specific requirements.
-Non-Ross courses (e.g., LSA, Kines, etc.) will not be available in course bidding - you will register for those via the General Registration process.
-The list of classes available for bidding can be found via the link on the Course Bidding page.
+Non-Ross courses (e.g., LSA, Kines, etc.) will not be available in Course Bidding - you will register for those via the General Registration

 Q. What steps do I need to take before bidding?

-A. Students must first clear all financial holds to be eligible to place any bids and should therefore ensure that all holds are cleared before bidding starts on November 13.
-Students who clear their holds after this date are responsible for contacting the Ross Registrar's Office (RossRegistrarsOffice@umich.edu) as soon as their holds are cleared in order to gain access to the bidding system.
-(This is NOT an automated process; students with holds will not be able to bid unless they promptly notify the Ross Registrar's Office that their hold is cleared!)
-The Ross Registrar's Office will accept confirmation of cleared holds until 8 a.m. on November 18 and will do their best to add students to bidding that morning so they can place their bids before the 10 a.m. close of bidding.
+) as soon as their holds are cleared in order to gain access to the bidding system.
+This is NOT an automated process; students with holds will not be able to bid unless they promptly notify the Ross Registrar's Office that their hold is cleared!
+The Ross Registrar's Office will accept confirmation of cleared holds until 8:00 a.m.
+EDT on Tuesday, March 31

 Q. How does bidding work?